8 Signs Your Pool Needs Shocking

 How to Shock a Pool

-Now that you know under what circumstances you should shock your pool, this is a quick guide to how to shock your pool.
+Now that you know under what circumstances you should shock your pool, this is a quick guide to how to do it.

 The process of shocking your pool will soon become a habit that you can easily do.